wayneclub/Subtitle-Downloader/README.md

 4. Make sure the movies or series which you're going to download is playable in your region.

 ## iq.com and WeTV
+- For iq.com, make your video is playable in your region and use the album page to download subtitles.
 - Make sure Google Chrome Browser is installed on your PC and update it to the latest version.

 ## FAQ